Skip to main content

 Incident Management Plan: Annex B UK government response

-The Cabinet Office Briefing Rooms (COBR) may be activated in order to facilitate rapid co-ordination of the central Government response and effective decision making.
+1. COBR may be activated in order to facilitate rapid co-ordination of the central Government response and effective decision making.
 Where COBR has been activated and there are food safety issues, the Parliamentary Under-Secretary of State for Public Health will normally represent the FSA at Ministerial level COBR meetings.
+The FSA CEO or designated deputy will brief the Minister in advance of that meeting.
+If available, and it is deemed that the FSA Chair can add value that the CEO can not, for example in terms of providing reassurance to Ministers, the Chair may also look to attend and brief the Minister.
+A judgement call will be taken on that at the time.

-If an Officials-Level COBR is set up, then FSA participation would be expected at the meeting and an invitation would be received from the CCS.
-FSA representation at a COBR Officials meeting would be similar to that provided for the Ministerial COBR briefing.
+3. If an Officials-Level COBR is set up, then FSA participation would be expected at the meeting and an invitation would be received from the COBR Unit.
+The most relevant party with expertise to the situation would attend, likely the SID.
+However, the COBR Chair has delegation to name a representative should they chose.

-A key role for the LGD is, in partnership with the Cabinet Office, to create and update a CRIP for discussion at COBR.
-The FSA will be responsible for producing Incident SIT REPs which Cabinet Office will use to formulate its CRIPs.
-The Incident Situation Reports SOP contains the template showing the required format for the SITREPs.
+8. A key role for the LGD is, in partnership with the Cabinet Office, to create and update a CRIP for discussion at COBR.
+The FSA will be responsible for producing Incident SitReps, which Cabinet Office will use to formulate its CRIPs.
+The SitRep SOP contains the template showing the required format for the SitReps.

-Once the FSA is involved in a central Government led response there are a number of co-ordination groups and functions which may require FSA participation.
-The level of FSA engagement in COBR will be a subject for discussion at SIOG.
+9. Once the FSA is involved in a central Government led response there are a number of co-ordination groups and functions which may require FSA participation.
+The level of FSA engagement in COBR will be a subject for discussion at SIOG or IMCG, whichever is deemed the most suitable.
 A summary is given below of some of the main cross-government strategic coordination groups and functions, where FSA participation may be required.

 Liaison between COBR and the devolved administrations

-The Central Government Concept of Operations (PDF) document describes in detail the mechanism of COBR interaction with Devolved Administrations.
+15. The CONOPs document describes in detail the mechanism of COBR interaction with Devolved Administrations.
 The level of engagement depends on the nature of the incident and where the incident occurs.
 There is scope for Devolved Ministers to attend COBR in person where the incident affects their territories, with officials from the Devolved Administrations invited to attend COBR Officials meetings.

 Scotland